19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Companions.md

 The PCs can only find companions when the GM allows it.

 Generally this would be either at the start of the campaign or after a companion or PC perishes.
-You make companions with the [New Player Character Creation](../Character%20Creation/New%20Player%20Character%20Creation.md) process.
+You make companions with the [Player Character Creation](../Character%20Creation/Player%20Character%20Creation.md) process.

 *If nobody can cast [Heal Wounds](../Magic/Spells/Spells%20by%20Level/Level%201/Heal%20Wounds.md), consider getting a companion who can*.